ABOUT OSCAR

 SECURITY:

-up to be encrypted, thus also making those useless to hackers.
+• Server security: Most OSCAR support providers do a fine job of electronically securing a local server installation of OSCAR from Internet attack.
+It should be noted that the self-install version of OSCAR posted on this website will need some basic security hardening (changing passwords from the default settings and such) before it would be safe for production use.
+It should also be noted that it is good practice to physically secure your servers behind a sturdy locked door in your office and have an alarm system in place.
+If you are very concerned about the physical security of local servers, these can be set up with their database encrypted, making it impossible to hack into them even with physical access from the console.
+Furthermore the automatic daily on-site and off-site backup files are usually set up to be encrypted.
 In some provinces govt EMR funding authorities feel uncomfortable leaving server security in the hands of individual physicians, and thus mandate that all EMR solutions have to be remotely and centrally hosted (ASP/cloud hosted) by the support provider/vendor in a secured server farm to be eligible for funding.
 Some physicians on the other hand feel uncomfortable leaving server security in the hands of govt regulators or EMR vendors, and prefer to hold their EMR data themselves on a local server.
 OSCAR can deployed equally effectively as either a local server or a remotely hosted installation.
 Both types of OSCAR installation can be adequately secured.
 With the price of server hardware decreasing and the reliability of Internet connections increasing, this has become less of a technical matter and more of a control issue.

-not due to hacker attack or failure of security technology.
-It is therefore imperative to implement basic user workstation security, such as screen locks, updated security software (on Windows workstations) and to generally follow good security habits such as using nominal user IDs, not sharing user IDs, using strong passwords and to rotate passwords regularly.
+• Workstation security: OSCAR uses a double password approach for user log-in, much like many banks use for online banking access.
+One password is set by the user, the other is set by the OSCAR system administrator.
+Most security breaches in any IT system occur due to user carelessness, not due to hacker attack or failure of security technology.
+It is therefore imperative to implement basic user workstation security, such as screen locks, updated security software and to generally follow good security habits such as using nominal user IDs, not sharing user IDs, using strong passwords and to rotate passwords regularly.
 This would be important for any type of EMR (and no, those little security fobs don't necessarily make it foolproof, since those could be shared among uncooperative users too).
-For more practical tips on securing your office workstations click here.

 CAN OSCAR RUN "IN THE CLOUD"?